What makes a good Software Test engineer?

 of the application is unnecessary), white-box testing

-can be oriented to the application's objects.
-If the
+can be oriented to the application's objects, methods, etc. If the

-application was well-designed this can simplify test design.
+application was well-designed this can simplify test design and test

 Return to top of this page's FAQ list